build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ```

 5.6.
-Next, in the `modules/sns/outputs.tf` file we want to output the ARN of the topic so we can reference that in the EventBridge configuration we will perform later.
+Next, in the `modules/sns/outputs.tf` file, we want to output the ARN of the topic so we can reference that in the EventBridge configuration we will perform later.

 ```